-This 1-day, Vinalhaven Maine Island Excursion includes a ferry ride across the bay to one of the areas largest working harbors.
+This 1-day, Vinalhaven Island Photo Tour includes a ferry ride across the bay to one of the areas largest working lobster fishing harbors.
 Explore the rich granite and fishing history, the rocky coastline landscape, and the working harbor.
-Strolling through the village, visit the historical museum, unique small shops with arts and hand made crafts, a fine art gallery, and along the way be able to feel the pulse of the island community.
+Strolling through the village, visit the historical museum, unique small shops with arts and hand made crafts, a fine art gallery, and along the way, feel the pulse of the island community.

 “This was an amazing day.
 Dee teaches so much throughout day.” – Jocelyn P